Apple MacBook Black Friday 2020 deals: Get $100 off MacBook Air and MacBook Pro

-Apple's official Black Friday sale doesn't start until, well, Friday Nov.
-27 and you'll have through (Cyber) Monday Nov.
-30 to take advantage of it.
-Its discount amounts to "$150 gift card with purchase of eligible models," which includes at least an Intel-equipped MacBook Pro 16-inch.
-Given that you can find models with an effective discount of $200 or more -- even if they're not traditional Black Friday or Cyber Monday sales -- don't wait around for Apple.
+Apple's official Black Friday sale starts tomorrow, and you'll have all the way through (Cyber) Monday, Nov.
+30, to take advantage of it.
+Its discount amounts to "$150 gift card with purchase of eligible models," which includes the Intel-equipped MacBook Pro 16-inch.
+While other outlets have already had discounts on these products, some of the best prices will soon be available when the official sale begins.

 Read more: The Apple Store Black Friday deals have been unveiled, but here's where to find better prices on Apple gear